 Duncan sites are distributed extensively throughout the Central and Northern Plains.
 People with Duncan material culture exploited many different environments or ecological niches from the plains to the mountains and boreal forest (cf. Brumley 1975:98; Buchner 1979:97; Syms 1970:136).
-There seem to be many more Duncan finds in North Dakota than there are McKean Lanceolate finds.
-The numerous sites representative of the Duncan complex probably reflect increased human population densities founded in year-to-year continuity of reliable resource bases.
-Actually, it seems likely that most cultural complexes that are prominent in the archeological record signify periods of mesic climatic conditions with relatively abundant floral and faunal resource availability.
+The numerous sites representative of the Duncan complex probably reflect increased human population densities founded in yearto-year continuity of reliable resource bases.
+It seems likely that most cultural complexes that are prominent in the archaeological record signify periods of mesic climatic conditions with relatively abundant floral and faunal resource availability.

-Chipped stone assemblages from Duncan sites reflect concentration on use of local lithic resources and very little long distance exchange of high-grade knapping materials (cf. Keyser 1982; Mulloy 1954:444; Syms 1969).
+Chipped stone assemblages from Duncan sites reflect concentration on use of local lithic resources and very little long-distance exchange of high-grade knapping materials (cf. Keyser 1982; Mulloy 1954:444; Syms 1969).
 Hayden's simple model does not readily account for a circumstance such as this where extensive geographic distribution of a prominent point style (indicative of extensive interaction) correlates with components exhibiting a paucity of exotic lithics (indicative of restricted interaction).